Avoiding Disparity Amplification under Different Worldviews: Hybrid Worldviews

 Now we introduce the $\alpha$-disparity test and prove that it corresponds to the $\alpha$-Hybrid worldview.
 Unlike the demographic parity and equalized odds tests, the $\alpha$-disparity test is parametrized and therefore can be applied to various real-world situations. \begin{definition}[$\alpha$-Disparity Test] A model passes the \emph{$\alpha$-disparity test} if

 \end{definition} \begin{theorem} If the $\alpha$-Hybrid worldview holds, a model that passes the $\alpha$-disparity test does not have disparity amplification under Definition~\ref{def:dispamp}.
-Moreover, if the $\alpha$-Hybrid worldview holds, every construct optimal model satisfies the $\alpha$-disparity test. \end{theorem} \begin{proof} To prove the first part of the theorem, we simply combine the inequality guaranteed by the $\alpha$-disparity test (Equation~\ref{eqn:disparity}) with the equation that defines the $\alpha$-Hybrid worldview (Equation~\ref{eqn:hybrid}).
-Then, we get
+Moreover, if the $\alpha$-Hybrid worldview holds, every construct optimal model satisfies the $\alpha$-disparity test. \end{theorem} \begin{proof} To prove the first part of the theorem, we simply combine the inequality guaranteed by the $\alpha$-disparity test under \eqref{eqn:disparity} with the equation that defines the $\alpha$-Hybrid worldview under \eqref{eqn:hybrid}.
+We get

 which is what we want.